 Driving Instructors have Cognitive Load Theory nailed

 Imagine the driving instructor that starts the very first driving lesson with; “Ok, I’d like you to overtake the car in front using mirror – signal – manoeuvre.
-And that, my friend, is how you
+And that, my friend, is how you overtake!”

 Driving instructors are teachers

 Driving instructors are teachers whose learners’ lives depend on their teaching; some would say that school teachers are the same!
-The responsibility of school leaders in this regard is greater
+The responsibility of school leaders in this regard is greater still.

-them fluently in isolation first, then
+Securing them fluently in isolation first,

-revisiting the ‘one process’ in gradually more challenging contexts until it is ‘one smooth process’, and finally
+Repeatedly revisiting the ‘one process’ in gradually more challenging contexts until it is ‘one smooth process’, and finally

 The learner choosing to use and apply this new skill in an appropriate, and perhaps unfamiliar, context.
 In other words, this combined skill has now itself become an automated ‘part-skill’ ready to combine with other part-skills that have their own backstory.

 The Cognitive Load Theory Learning Sequence